wjmaddox/swa_gaussian/README.md

 See requirements.txt file for requirements that came from our setup.
 We use Pytorch 1.0.0 in our experiments.

 Unless otherwise described, all experiments were run on a single GPU.
+Note that if you are using CUDA 10 you may need to manually install Pytorch with the correct CUDA toolkit.

 ## File Structure